-“Infidelity is a hard sell”; my new tagline.
-I know it seems oxymoronic, but in reality … it’s not.
+“Infidelity is a hard sell.”
+My new tagline.
+I know it seems oxymoronic but in reality … it’s not.
 The journey with my book, THE (IN)FIDELITY FACTOR: Points to Ponder Before You Cheat has been all about learning curves.
-And apparently, I needed to round those tricky curves in order to realize the full spectrum of what I was/am up against.
+And apparently, I needed to round those tricky curves to realize the full spectrum of what I was/am up against.
 In my zeal and earnestness to tackle the topic of infidelity prevention, I didn’t fully take into account how much more there was/is to this subject.
 So much!

-The flipside being, I have found people that do want to talk about it … one-on-one.
+On the other hand, I have found people that do want to talk about it … one-on-one.
 When I was interviewing individuals and recording their stories, I’d put down my pen and pad thinking we were ending the conversation, only to swiftly grab them again because other notions came to their mind.
 Once the thought process got going, it unleashed (and I’m going to say unburdened, cause that’s what it felt like to me) their memories and afforded deeper insights that perhaps weren’t uncovered or recognized prior.
 Even at book signings, people inevitably shared their comments or story.
 This happened over and over—and over.

 Infidelity, specifically its prevention, will continue to be a hard sell unless we switch up our mindset.
 The damage incurred through betrayal is too great to ignore.
 Ask your friend, your neighbor, your uncle, the local barista, that famous celebrity, or fallen politician you may know; about the harmful and devastating backlash.
 Better yet, ask yourself.
 Then, be a part of the answer.